-In addition, certain events may trigger a distribution that will occur differently than what you have elected.
-In your plan document, this may be referred to as a triggering event, or triggering distribution.
+Certain events may trigger a payment that will occur differently from what you have elected.
+In your plan document, they may be referred to as triggering events or distributions.

-Your plan document will explain how your funds will be paid out depending on the type of triggering event.
-Things that may trigger distributions are:
+Your plan document will explain how your funds will be paid out.
+This will depend on the type of triggering event, such as:

 - Emergency or disability distributions

 If you are let go from your job, your plan may give you the vested balance within 60 days.
 If you had elected annual installment payouts upon retiring, they might start even though they hadn't been scheduled to start for another five years.

 Each plan sets its own terms, so you must refer to your document to see how your plan works.

 Map out a timeline of the future income you expect to have when you retire.
 Before you elect your NQDC payout dates, you may be able to choose the dates that are likely to occur in years when other sources of taxable income are lower.
 For instance, suppose you have a large 401(k) balance.
 When you reach age 72, you will have to take required minimum distributions, which will result in additional taxable income.
 If your plan allows it, you may want your payout in 10-year payments from age 60 to 70.
 When your NQDC payout ends, then your 401(k) payments would begin.

 Many people end up choosing their payouts as a lump sum.
 The extra income bumps them into a higher tax bracket in that calendar year, causing more tax on their income.
 If they had chosen an installment plan, they may have been able to reduce their tax liability on the payouts by between 10% and 15%.

 Even if there aren’t tax savings opportunities, a retirement income plan can show you the amount of after-tax income that will result from your chosen payout option during each year.